Differentiable Inductive Logic Programming in High-Dimensional Space: Abstract

 \section{Abstract}

 Synthesizing large logic programs through symbolic Inductive Logic Programming (ILP) typically requires intermediate definitions.
 However, cluttering the hypothesis space with invented predicates typically degrades performance.
-In contrast, gradient descent provides an efficient way to find solutions within high-dimensional spaces; a property not fully exploited by neuro-symbolic ILP approaches.
-We propose extending the \textit{differentiable} ILP framework by large-scale predicate invention, and thus exploiting the efficacy of gradient descent.
+In contrast, gradient descent provides an efficient method to find solutions within high-dimensional spaces; a property not fully exploited by neuro-symbolic ILP approaches.
+We propose extending the \textit{differentiable} ILP framework by large-scale (extending its small-scale) predicate invention to emulate search through a high-dimensional space, and thus allowing us to exploit the efficacy of gradient descent.
 We show that large-scale predicate invention is beneficial to differentiable inductive synthesis and results in learning capabilities beyond existing neuro-symbolic ILP systems.
-Furthermore, we achieve these results without specifying the precise structure of the solution within the \textit{inductive bias}.
+Furthermore, we achieve these results without specifying the precise structure of the solution within the \textit{inductive bias}. \keywords{Inductive Logic Programming \and Differentiable Logics \and Predicate Invention}